BriantOliveira/Personal-Notebook/data-science-statistics.md

 * Square root of average squared deviation.
 * Square root of \(\(Sum of square deviations\) divided by n\).

 A negative Z-Score means:

 * The original value is less than the mean.
 * The original value minus the mean is negative.

 The z-score of any value, that's one standard deviation away from the mean, will then be 1 after we standardize it.

+**Standard normal distribution **

+When we have a normal distributions, we can standardize it by first subtracting the mean, shifting it to 0.
+And then dividing by the standard deviation, which makes the standard deviation 1.